 While much of what calls one to visit Bend is in what surrounds the central Oregon city, there is one special attraction that actually flows right through it.
 The Deschutes River is a designated “Wild and Scenic River” right up to the Bend urban growth boundary.
 But if you ask me, it’s still quite attractive where it runs right on through town, beckoning rafters, kayakers, paddle boarders, and tubers to take to the water throughout the warm season.

-1 Great Place to Stay: Sunriver Resort
+1 Great Place to Stay in Bend with Kids: Sunriver Resort

 If you don’t have other access to SHARC, day passes are available for an extra fee.
 Click here to search for Sunriver vacation rentals at VRBO.com (Vacation Rentals by Owner – affiliate link helps support this site).